ioanano/spreadsheet_to_rdf/README.md

 # spreadsheet_to_rdf

-This script is used to download automatically a Google Spreadsheet as CSV and transform it in RDF via OpenRefine.
+This script downloads automatically a Google Spreadsheet as CSV and transform it in RDF via OpenRefine.

 Usage:
 ```